Imen-ks/Blog/README.md

 * Comment

 Each model has an `id` property which is a unique identifier for the entries in the database.
-A `createdAt` property is defined for the User, Article & Comment models to store the creation date.
-In addition, an `updatedAt` property is defined for the Article model to trace the latest updated date of article entries following their edition.
-`createdAt` and `updatedAt` are equivalent if no update is made to the model.
+Some models define a `createdAt` property and an `updatedAt` property which are automatically set by Fluent to reflect creation time and update time respectively.

 Based on these models, the API provides the below response Models to the Client.

 ### User
 The User model is returned during the registration process of a new user to enable the authentication process.
 The `password` property is securely saved in the database using the `Bcrypt` hashing algorithm.
-Bcrypt also provides a mechanism to verify a password using the password and a hash.
-This is done during the login process : the password provided in the Authorization header of the request is then verified.
+During the login process, the password provided in the request's Authorization header is verified with Bcrypt's verification mechanism.
 The `profilePicture` property of the model is optional and stores the file name of the user profile picture.
 `{`
 &nbsp;&nbsp;&nbsp;&nbsp;`"id"` : `UUID`